 |Search by copyright holder||Enter the name of a copyright holder or photographer to search for photos taken by that person.|

-We are making increasing use of comparison tables within some of the pages as an aid to determining the exact species from a group of related choices.
-Sometimes we place these tables on “genus pages.”
+Comparison tables within some of the pages are an aid to comparing similar species.
+Sometimes these tables are on "genus pages."
 For example, Acer is a genus that includes maple trees.
 The Acer page compares all of the Acer species currently in our database.

 Often, though, the genus contains too many species, or similar-looking plants are not members of the same genus.
-In this case, we sometimes use comparison pages on the species pages.
+In this case, comparison pages are on the species pages.
 See, for example, hop clover.